Universal credit: Tax credit debt

 CPAG have challenged this and believe the 15% and 25% rates take precedence.
 See their website for details.

 Regulations introduced in April 2015 allow DWP to recover tax credit debt concurrently with HMRC.
 These regulations are made under Section 126 Welfare Reform Act 2012 (which allows any tax credit functions to be transferred to DWP).
 The regulations allow DWP to recover tax credit by any of the methods it uses to collect its own debt, including deduction from benefit and Direct Earnings Attachment.

 In February 2017, the Government announced that they would exercise these powers and that from April 2018 DWP would start to recover a segment of HMRC tax credit debt from people whose tax credit claims have ended and who have not engaged with HMRC in repaying their tax credit overpayment debt.
+It was later announced that this would be delayed to at least October 2018 and at the time of writing (Janaury 2019) there is no confirmation of a start date for this to begin.
 This is a more general use of the power and is not only for those people who are moving to UC.